AuroraOlian/AuroraOlian/README.md

 **AuroraOlian/AuroraOlian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently studying in Zhejiang University(currently a freshman)
+- 🔭 I’m currently studying in Zhejiang University(currently a sophomore)
 - 🌱 I’m currently learning [MIT6.5840 Distributed System](https://pdos.csail.mit.edu/6.824/schedule.html)
 - 👯 I’m looking to collaborate on ...(not yet)
 <!-- - 🤔 I’m looking for help with ... -->